-Right now, there’s people out there selling happiness and bliss in 2-minute, 1-minute, and even 5-second meditations.
-While it’s true that some is better than none, more is better than less.
+Right now, there are people out there selling happiness and bliss in 2-minute, 1-minute, and even 5-second meditations.
+While it’s true that some are better than none, more is better than less.

 It’s absolutely necessary, and I’d say vital, to take a few moments throughout the day to become centered and present.
 Take as many deep, conscious breaths as you can throughout the day.
 Take all the meditation moments you can and that you need throughout the day.

 So while 2-minutes does have its benefits, if you stop there you will be missing out on some of the amazing benefits that longer meditation can provide.

 Here are just 7 of the ugly truths about 2-minute meditation.

 Ugly Truth #1: 2-Minute Meditation is Not Enough for Mind to Settle

 Human beings are not robots.
 We don’t have a switch where we can go from our busy lives to a deep peaceful and relaxed state instantly.